 - Slavery, segregation, racial violence, and racial reconciliation

 - “Creating and Consuming ‘Hill Country Harmonica’: Promoting the Blues and Forging Beloved Community in the Contemporary South,” Creating and Consuming the U.S. South, ed.
-Martyn Bone, Brian Ward, and William Link.
-Gainesville: University Press of Florida (forthcoming 2013).
+Martyn Bone, Brian Ward, and William Link (Gainesville: University Press of Florida, 2015), 139-157.

 - “Heaven and Hell Parties: Ministers, Bluesmen, and Black Youth in the Mississippi Delta, 1920-1942,” Arkansas Review 41.3 (Winter/December 2010): 186-203.

 - “Playing Chicken With the Train: Cowboy Troy’s Hick-Hop and the Transracial Country West,” Southern Cultures 16.4 (Winter 2010): 41-70.
-A longer version of the essay is also part of a collection entitled Hidden In the Mix: African American Country Music Traditions, ed.
-Diane Pecknold (Duke University Press, forthcoming 2012).
+A longer version of the essay was published in a volume entitled Hidden In the Mix: African American Country Music Traditions, ed.
+Diane Pecknold (Duke University Press, 2013), 234-262.

 - “Ain’t No Burnin’ Hell: Southern Religion and the Devil’s Music,” Arkansas Review 41.2 (August 2010): 83-98.